Bookmark and Share

 Solution – Knock it sideways and hope it stays in the right place.

 3. The blade has to be set high.
 This is so that when the thicknesser is being used, marks left by the in-feed roller are removed.
-With the Blade set at this hight you can't adjust the surface planner to take a really fine cut.
+With the Blade set at this height you can't adjust the surface planner to take a really fine cut.

 Solution – Reset the blades every time you change from planner to thicknesser.
 No chance am I going to be doing that every time.
 So I put up with the poor surface planer performance on the odd times I use it.